Latest News - June 18, 2019

 See: HMS Product Road Map.md.

 Failover in an enterprise environment may always involve some degree of customization.
-HMS will capture everything that can be understood based on how the various Perforce software technologies work, and provide clear injection points for handling things likely to be topology-specific, such as redirecting traffic via DNS or Virtual IP changes.
+HMS will capture everything that can be understood based on how the various Perforce software technologies work.
+Injection points can be identified for handling things likely to be topology-specific, such as redirecting traffic via DNS, integration with monitoring systems, or tying into failover of other related systems.

 |#6||25290||tom_tyler||Rev. HMS/Linux/2016.1/20740 (2016/09/28).|